iiTONELOC/trashscanner-web-app/README.md

 I want to be able to name my lists and know when it was created or last updated.

-Scanned items from Trash Scan the device should automatically appear as an item in my default list, or a list I have designated as a default list.
+Scanned items from Trash Scanner the device should automatically appear as an item in my default list, or a list I have designated as a default list.

 If a default list doesn't exist then one should be created automatically so that I do not lose track of any items.